Server Technology and the Internet of Things: Power at the Edge

 Posted by RJ Tee on January 16, 2018

 By now, you are familiar with the Internet of Things, or IoT.
-In fact, according recent statistics, you’re also likely involved in a deployment that has brought some of the challenges associated with the bulk data collection and storage issues presented by this technology.
-You've probably run into three phase PDU requirements or the need for a network controlled power strip.
+In fact, according to recent statistics, you’re also likely involved in a deployment that has brought some of the challenges associated with the bulk data collection and storage issues presented by this technology.
+You've probably run into three-phase PDU requirements or the need for a network controlled power strip.

 We are still early in the process of defining what IoT means, both collectively as an industry and individually as companies.
 We are also beginning to understand how it will allow us to harness the real-time data available through sensors and various collection devices.
 The explosion of data from IoT has resulted in a change in the way our data centers are structured, and how they support the network that collects and transmits information in now unprecedented volumes.